Pretty Good Privacy: Digital signatures

-PGP supports message authentication and integrity checking.
-The latter is used to detect whether a message has been altered since it was completed (the message integrity property) and the former, to determine whether it was actually sent by the person or entity claimed to be the sender (a digital signature).
-Because the content is encrypted, any changes in the message will fail the decryption with the appropriate key.
-The sender uses PGP to create a digital signature for the message with either the RSA or DSA algorithms.
-To do so, PGP computes a hash (also called a message digest) from the plaintext and then creates the digital signature from that hash using the sender's private key.
+PGP supports message authentication through digital signatures to verify whether a message was actually sent by the person or entity claimed to be the sender.
+The sender uses PGP to create a digital signature for the message with one of several supported public-key algorithms.
+To do so, PGP computes a hash, or digest, from the plaintext and then creates the digital signature from that hash using the sender's private key.

 Web of trust

 Both when encrypting messages and when verifying signatures, it is critical that the public key used to send messages to someone or some entity actually does 'belong' to the intended recipient.
 Simply downloading a public key from somewhere is not a reliable assurance of that association; deliberate (or accidental) impersonation is possible.
 From its first version, PGP has always included provisions for distributing user's public keys in an 'identity certification', which is also constructed cryptographically so that any tampering (or accidental garble) is readily detectable.
 However, merely making a certificate that is impossible to modify without being detected is insufficient; this can prevent corruption only after the certificate has been created, not before.
 Users must also ensure by some means that the public key in a certificate actually does belong to the person or entity claiming it.
 A given public key (or more specifically, information binding a user name to a key) may be digitally signed by a third-party user to attest to the association between someone (actually a user name) and the key.
 There are several levels of confidence that can be included in such signatures.
 Although many programs read and write this information, few (if any) include this level of certification when calculating whether to trust a key.

 The web of trust protocol was first described by Phil Zimmermann in 1992, in the manual for PGP version 2.0:

 The web of trust mechanism has advantages over a centrally managed public key infrastructure scheme such as that used by S/MIME but has not been universally used.
 Users have to be willing to accept certificates and check their validity manually or have to simply accept them.
 No satisfactory solution has been found for the underlying problem.